Uber Uses ClimaCell to Integrate Better Weather-Related Insights

 ClimaCell, the weather technology company whose patented MicroWeather software provides hyper-accurate, on-demand forecasts and insights that can be used to plan around weather phenomenon, announced today that it has partnered with Uber Technologies, Inc. on a multi-year agreement.

-The partnership will integrate ClimaCell insights into Uber’s platform, supplementing Uber’s use of various data sources and models that take account of disruptive weather events like heavy rain, snow, strong winds, extreme temperatures, and even air pollution.
+The partnership will integrate ClimaCell’s insights and weather API into Uber’s platform, supplementing Uber’s use of various data sources and models that take account of disruptive weather events like heavy rain, snow, strong winds, extreme temperatures, and even air pollution.
 Together, Uber and ClimaCell expect to be able to offer more accurate estimated arrival times (ETA) to drivers and riders when they use the Uber app, based on the true impact of weather at any given time or location.

 “With the support of ClimaCell, we’re providing even more accurate ETAs based on insights from their on-demand forecasts.
 We’re excited about this partnership and the integration with our platform.”
 Commented Nick Johnson, Maps and Technology Partnerships at Uber.

 “Uber has already revolutionized the way we ride.
 Now ClimaCell is partnering with Uber to significantly enhance their insights regarding how weather impacts their on-app experience.
 With ClimaCell’s totally unique hyper-granular forecasts Uber is in a position to include real-time insights into the day-by-day, hour-by-hour, and even minute-by-minute weather conditions that will dramatically improve forecasting.
 We’re excited about helping Uber set the world in motion,” commented Shimon Elkabetz, the CEO and Co-Founder of ClimaCell.